Raydius/tidal-dl-mcp/README.md

 ## Suggested Prompt Starters
 Once configured, you can interact with your TIDAL account through a LLM by asking questions like:

+**Search Examples:**
+- *"Search for Bohemian Rhapsody"*
+- *"Find albums by Radiohead"*
+- *"Look up the artist Daft Punk"*

+**Recommendation Examples:**
-- *“Recommend songs like those in this playlist, but slower and more acoustic.”*
+- *"Recommend songs like those in this playlist, but slower and more acoustic."*
-- *“Create a playlist based on my top tracks, but focused on chill, late-night vibes.”*
+- *"Create a playlist based on my top tracks, but focused on chill, late-night vibes."*
-- *“Find songs like these in playlist XYZ but in languages other than English.”*
+- *"Find songs like these in playlist XYZ but in languages other than English."*

 *💡 You can also ask the model to:*
 - Use more tracks as seeds to broaden the inspiration.